Inspired Consulting Group’s

 That’s where STATS comes in.

-I built the STATS framework to re-energize my supervision sessions with my interns and supervisees and to provide predictability and a sense of formality for those I’m supervising.
-STATS is a simple but effective framework designed to bring structure, consistency, and balance to one-on-one supervision sessions.
-Each letter in the STATS acronym represents a conversation anchor point:
+I built the STATS framework to re-energize my one-on-one sessions and to provide predictability and a process for shared ownership for those I’m working with.
+STATS is a simple but effective framework designed to bring structure, consistency, and balance to supervision and coaching sessions.
+Designed to be a reciprocal back-and-forth conversation, each letter in the STATS acronym represents a conversation anchor point:

 S